Thick Soergel calculus in type A

-(Example: $n=4$) We do this using the one-color reduction results of \cite{EKh}.
-First, consider the color $1$, which is an extremal color.
-Since it appears only once on the boundary, it reduces to a boundary dot in any morphism.
-Now consider the color $2$, which is an extremal color in the remainder of the morphism (ignoring the $1$-colored boundary dot).
-There are exactly 2 instances of that color on the boundary, so either they are connected by a line, or they both end in boundary dots.
-However, if they are connected in a line then the morphism must factor through one of the pictures which vanishes due to Proposition (\ref{whatkillsgeneral}) (only the last column is needed).
-So both instances of $2$ end in boundary dots.
+(Example: $n=4$) We now use the one-color reduction results of \cite{EKho} (and remind the reader to reread this part of \cite{EKho} for some terminology).
+Consider an arbitrary morphism from $B_{\tb}$ to $\emptyset$.
+First simplify the color $1$, which is an extremal color (in the Dynkin diagram).
+Since it appears only once in $\tb$, we can reduce the $1$-colored subgraph to a boundary dot.
+This boundary dot will not interfere with further simplifications of the diagram.
+Now consider the color $2$, which is an extremal color in the remainder of the morphism.
+There are exactly two instances of $2$ on the boundary, so either they are connected by a line, or they both end in boundary dots.
+However, if they are connected in a line then the morphism must factor through one of the pictures which vanishes due to Proposition \ref{whatkillsgeneral} (only the last column is needed).
+So both instances of $2$ end in boundary dots, and they will not interfere with further simplification.
 Now consider the color $3$, which is an extremal color in the remainder of the morphism, so it must form a disjoint union of simple trees.
-There are 3 instances on the boundary; call them instance $1,2,3$.
-If instance $m$ is connected to instance $m+1$ in the tree, then the morphism factors through a vanishing picture in Proposition (\ref{whatkillsgeneral}).
+There are three instances of $3$ on the boundary; call them instance $1,2,3$.
+If instance $m$ is connected to instance $m+1$ in the tree, then the morphism factors through a vanishing picture in Proposition \ref{whatkillsgeneral}.